 The aim of treatment for AML is to destroy the leukaemia cells and enable the bone marrow to work normally again.
 Chemotherapy is the main treatment for AML.
 Usually a combination of chemotherapy drugs is given, according to a treatment plan (often called a protocol or regimen).

 This phase involves intensive treatment, aimed at destroying as many leukaemia cells as possible.
-It usually involves two courses (cycles) of a combination of chemotherapy drugs.
+It usually involves 2 courses (cycles) of a combination of chemotherapy drugs.

 A bone marrow test is taken at the end of induction treatment to confirm whether or not the child still has leukaemia.
 When there is no evidence of leukaemia, the child’s condition is referred to as being in remission.